chrisruenes1/soundCloned/README.md

   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
   - [ ] Realtime 'playback' of comments based on where in song they were created
-- [ ] User pages with profile information and user's uploaded tracks
+- [x] User pages with profile information
-  - [ ] Smooth, bug-free navigation
+  - [x] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [x] Adequate seed data to demonstrate the site's features
-  - [ ] Adequate CSS styling
+  - [x] Adequate CSS styling
 - [ ] Continuous Playback

 ## Design Docs